manikshitij/manikshitij.github.io/about.md

 ## About

-Hello, my name is Kshitij Mani and I am a full time developer and also a machine learning enthusiast, who is currently an undergrad student at Bangalore Institute of Technology, Bangalore.
+Hello, my name is Kshitij Mani and I am a full time python developer and also a machine learning enthusiast, who is currently an undergrad student at Bangalore Institute of Technology, Bangalore.
 I also am interested in financial researches.

 You can download my resume from <a href="/assets/resume.pdf">here</a>.